giacbrd/ShallowLearn/README.rst

     pip install cython
     pip install shallowlearn

-Import models from ``shallowlearn.models``, they implement the standard methods for supervised learning in Scikit-learn, e.g., ``fit(X, y)``, ``predict(X)``, etc.
+Import models from ``shallowlearn.models``, they implement the standard methods for supervised learning in scikit-learn, e.g., ``fit(X, y)``, ``predict(X)``, etc.

 Data is raw text, each sample is a list of tokens (words of a document), while each target value in ``y`` can be a